Not Without My Daughter (film): Awards and nominations

 Sheila Rosenthal won the Young Artist Award for Best Actress.

 Sally Field was nominated for the Golden Raspberry Award for Worst Actress of 1991, where she lost to Sean Young for A Kiss Before Dying.

 Aftermath

 Alfred Molina confirmed in an interview with Time Out that he was punched by a man who apparently hated his brutal portrayal of Dr. Mahmoody in the film.

+This film inspired the 1998 Indian Telugu-language film Anthahpuram, which in turn was remade into the 2002 Bollywood film, Shakti: The Power.

-The 2002 documentary Without My Daughter attempts to contradict Betty Mahmoody’s book and the film.
+The 2002 documentary Without My Daughter relates the events from Dr. Mahmoody's perspective and attempts to contradict both Betty Mahmoody’s book and the film.

+In 2015, Mahtob Mahmoody released a book recalling the incidents from her perspective, My Name is Mahtob.
+Earlier editions included the taglines: "Not Without My Daughter continues" and "Daring Escape, a Life of Fear, and the Forgiveness That Set Me Free".
+The current (2024) tagline is: "The Story that Began in the Global Phenomenon Not Without My Daughter Continues."

+The 1998 South Park episode Not Without My Anus, with a similar plot, this time concerning Iraqis and Saddam Hussein, spoofs the title of this movie.